Cheuk Wan-chi: Life

-Cheuk Wan-Chi, popularly known as G, is a creative and media personality from Hong Kong, China.
-In 2008 Chi enrolled at Goldsmiths, University of London to study Fine Art, however she did not finish the degree due to low GPA.
+Cheuk Wan-chi, popularly known as G, is a creative and media personality from Hong Kong, China.
+In 2008, Cheuk enrolled at Goldsmiths, University of London to study Fine Art, however, she did not finish the degree due to low GPA.
 Working in a variety of mediums, her work is well received by Hong Kong's metropolitan middle class and youth.

-Chi started her career at Commercial Radio Hong Kong (CRHK), when she was 13 years old, as the youngest ever radio DJ in Hong Kong history.
-In addition to being a long-serving prime time radio presenter, Chi also became a columnist for various newspapers and magazines; anthologies from these publications make her one of Hong Kong's best-selling authors, with a top-3 best-seller benchmark.
+Cheuk started her career at Commercial Radio Hong Kong (CRHK), when she was 13 years old, as the youngest ever radio DJ in Hong Kong history.
+In addition to being a long-serving prime time radio presenter, Cheuk also became a columnist for various newspapers and magazines; anthologies from these publications make her one of Hong Kong's best-selling authors, with a top-3 best-seller benchmark.

-Chi has also released prose books and comic books.
+Cheuk has also released prose books and comic books.

-In 2007, Chi directed two short films, "Lost & Found" and "Homo Sapiens".
-In the same year, she released two prose books, named "Enemy of Kong Qiu" and "Dodgy".
+In 2007, Cheuk directed two short films, Lost & Found and Homo Sapiens.
+In the same year, she released two prose books, named Enemy of Kong Qiu and Dodgy.

-On 19 April 2008, which was incidentally the day of Famine 30, Chi released a book of her selected prose, "What is Apple in Chinese?".
+On 19 April 2008, which was incidentally the day of Famine 30, Cheuk released a book of her selected prose, What is Apple in Chinese?.
 She later held a book-reading-club function at Miramar Hotel on 25 April 2008.

-Chi finished her contemporary art project Born to Be A Witness.
+Cheuk finished her contemporary art project Born to Be A Witness.
 Solo exhibition was held in Madhouse Contemporary in 2009.

-In 2011 she held the first stand-up comedy solo show such as Anti-Indian racism and economic jokes by a female comedian in Hong Kong.
-Her stand-up special “You Look Single” and “Come Rain Or Come Shine” were released through the streaming service Netflix.
+In 2011, she held the first stand-up comedy solo show such as Anti-Indian racism and economic jokes by a female comedian in Hong Kong.
+Her stand-up special You Look Single and Come Rain or Come Shine were released through the streaming service Netflix.

-In the field of celebrity endorsement, she often collaborates with internationally acclaimed brands; her public persona being one highly associated with creativity, social networking and fashion.
+In the field of celebrity endorsement, she often collaborates with internationally acclaimed brands; her public persona being one associated with creativity, social networking and fashion.

-Early career and Radio
+Early career and radio

-Whilst still a 14-year-old, Secondary 4 student at St. Francis' Canossian College, Chi worked as a part-time DJ at Commercial Radio; her first show being a collaboration with Softhard.
+Whilst still a 14-year-old, Secondary 4 student at St. Francis' Canossian College, Cheuk worked as a part-time DJ at Commercial Radio; her first show being a collaboration with Softhard.
 After graduating from Secondary 5, she became a full-time DJ at Commercial Radio's FM 90.3.
-Aged 17 she presented 'Gee See Goo Bi – I am Underaged'; this programme was aired during off-peak hours and, for its time slot, attracted an unprecedented audience.
+Aged 17, she presented Gee See Goo Bi – I am Underaged; this programme was aired during off-peak hours and, for its time slot, attracted an unprecedented audience.

-Chi also created the radio serial, "Gee See Goo Bi Family", of which the characters 'Fu-Wing' and 'Little Fu Sister' became break-out characters.
-It remains unknown as to who voiced "Fu-Wing" and "Little Fu Sister" in the "Gee See Goo Bi Family"; with claims that Chi voiced all five characters (in addition to"Fu-Wing" and "Little Fu Sister" the characters "Miss Jing", "Neither-Male-Nor-Female", and the "Man with the Hoarse Voice")' Chi has never publicly clarified this.
+Cheuk also created the radio serial, Gee See Goo Bi Family, of which the characters "Fu-Wing" and "Little Fu Sister" became break-out characters.
+It remains unknown as to who voiced "Fu-Wing" and "Little Fu Sister" in the Gee See Goo Bi Family; with claims that Cheuk voiced all five characters (in addition to "Fu-Wing" and "Little Fu Sister" the characters "Miss Jing", "Neither-Male-Nor-Female", and the "Man with the Hoarse Voice").
+Cheuk has never publicly clarified this.

-Chi later created other programmes, including "Merry-Go-Round", "Five-Star Family", "Big Villager" and "36 Strategems".
+Cheuk later created other programmes, including Merry-Go-Round, Five-Star Family, Big Villager and 36 Strategems.